 What is the best alternative to Blogger for beginners?

-WordPress.com and Medium shine as beginner-friendly platforms.
-They provide intuitive interfaces, excellent community guides, and the necessary tools to start a blog without technical hurdles.
+WordPress.com and Medium are perfect examples of easy to use platforms.
+They offer simple interfaces, very good community guides, and all the needed tools to set up a blog with no technical barriers.

 Top Blogger Alternatives in 2025